Murder of Michelle Busha: Disappearance

-Michelle's father kept the same phone number and address, hoping she would contact him again.
+Michelle's family in Bay City kept the same phone number and address, hoping she would return home or at least contact them again.

 Murder

-Minnesota State Trooper Robert Leroy Nelson, while on duty, offered Busha a ride on May 26, 1980 after witnessing her being dropped off by a vehicle near the Bricelyn overpass along Interstate 90.
-Busha was raped, beaten, tortured and strangled with a ligature.
-Her fingernails were removed while she was still alive and her head had been shaved, except for an area in the back of the head, which was left about an inch long.
+Minnesota State Trooper Robert Leroy Nelson, while on duty, offered Busha a ride on May 26, 1980, after witnessing her being dropped off by a vehicle near the Bricelyn overpass along Interstate 90.
+He raped, beat, tortured and strangled Busha with a ligature.
+Her fingernails were removed while she was still alive and her head shaved, except for an area in the back of the head, which was left about an inch long.
 After her murder, the body was moved to a ditch along Interstate 90 and her clothing and personal items were removed and disposed of.